 Life Insurance Policy

-You can also receive a charitable income-tax deduction for the cash surrender value of the policy when you irrevocably assign the policy to the Jewish Federation.
+You can also receive a charitable income-tax deduction for the cash surrender value of the policy when you irrevocably assign the policy to the Jewish Community Foundation.
 Be sure to use our legal name and address as follows:

 Philadelphia, PA 19103